miking-lang/miking-dppl/README.md

 This will install rootppl to `$HOME/.local/bin` with resources copied to `$HOME/.local/lib/rootppl`.
 Some systems, e.g. Mac OS, will require manually adding `$HOME/.local/bin` to `$PATH`.

 ### Build
+Note: before building and after installation, especially if you are re-installing, execute a `rootppl clean`, first.

 To compile a model and build an executable:
 ```
 rootppl path/to/model.cu